Narthana Vallabeswarar temple: Architecture

 The temple has a three-tiered gateway tower and all the shrines of the temple are enclosed in concentric rectangular granite walls.
 The temple occupies an area of around 0.5 acre.
 The central shrine houses the image of Narthana Vallabeswarar in the form of Lingam.
-The shrine of Ishta sakthi and Parasakthi, the consorts of Shiva facing West is located in the Mahamandapam leading to the sanctum.
+The shrine of Ishta sakthi and Parasakthi, the consorts of Shiva, facing West is located in the Mahamandapam leading to the sanctum.
 The central shrine is approached through the flagstaff and Mahamandapam, both which are located axial to the gateway.
 As in other Shiva temples in Tamil Nadu, the shrines of Vinayaka, Murugan, Navagraha, Chandikesa and Durga are located around the precinct of the main shrine.
 There is a shrine of Chitragupta, the accountant of Yama located in the temple.
 Unlike other temples, there is no separate shrine for Navagraha, the nine planetary deities.
-The panels of the walls around the sanctum houses the Koshta images like Dakshinamurthy, Lingodbhava, Brahma and AshtabhujaDurga.
+The panels of the walls around the sanctum houses the Koshta images like Dakshinamurthy, Lingodbhava, Brahma and Ashtabhuja Durga.
 The shrine of Nataraja houses the metal image of Nataraja while there is a festival image of Chitragupta holding pen in one hand and script in the other.

 The original complex is believed to have been built by Cholas, while the present masonry structure was built during the Nayak during the 16th century.
 In modern times, the temple is maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.

 Religious importance

-It is one of the shrines of the 275 Paadal Petra Sthalams - Shiva Sthalams glorified in the early medieval Tevaram poems by Tamil Saivite Nayanars Sundarar.
+It is one of the shrines of the 275 Paadal Petra Sthalams – Shiva Sthalams glorified in the early medieval Tevaram poems by Tamil Saivite Nayanars Sundarar.
 As per Hindu legend, Sundarar, while traveling to Vriddhagiriswarar Temple, Vriddhachalam forgot this place and asked about the way to the Vridhagiriswarar temple to a saint who was going in front of him.
 The saint directed him to the Koddalaiytrur temple.
 Sundarar on reaching the temple realised that the saint was none other than Shiva himself.
 Sundarar has made a mention of the event, calling the deity as Narthana Vallabeswarar.
 The presiding deity is also called Narthana Vallabeswarar as he is believed to have danced in front of Brahma on his request.